 SPECIFIC COURSE RELATED TEACHING AIDS

-This course involves both classroom instruction and practical participation in buoy handling operations.
-Classrooms should be equipped with blackboards, whiteboards, and overhead projectors to enable presentation of the subject matter.
+This course involves both classroom instruction and a visit to a coastal area.

+Classrooms should be equipped with appropriate teaching aids to enable presentation of the subject matter.

 Trainees should have access to the types of equipment that they will be expected to work with on the job.

 Videos and photographs of equipment used such as vessels, buoys, chains, sinkers, wire rope, safety equipment, buoy handling operations will enhance the students learning experience prior to the practical attend buoys handling operation.

 ACRONYMS

 To assist in the use of this model course, the following acronyms have been used: